adiezsanchez/microglia_dna_damage/README.md

 <code>mouse_id_csv_path = "./mouse_ids_GFAP.csv"</code>

 In this case the output will be different, both image display notebooks will extract the analysis settings from the results file and apply them to the images that passed or failed QC in a programmatic manner, then it will display them in-notebook for exploration as Matplotlib graphs.
-Preceding each analysis results you will find the associated <code>filename</code> and the number of spots detected inside each CM+ nuclei in a vector-like data structure <code>[1 1 0 2 2 0]</code>.
+Preceding each analysis results you will find the associated <code>filename</code> and the number of spots detected inside each CM+ nucleus in a vector-like data structure <code>[1 1 0 2 2 0]</code>.

 ![qc_image_display](./images/qc_image_display.png)